 • 1/4 tsp cream of tartar

 Line with the prepared round of parchment paper in the bottom and the sides and grease with butter.

 1) In a saucepan, heat (A) corn oil over medium low heat to gradually bring to temperature.
 Add sieved cocoa powder, instant coffee, stirring constantly, until fragrant and melted completely, then combine with milk and sugar.
 Turn the heat off.
-Possibly while they are hot, but not too hot, less than 65c, add the eggs one at a time and and beat for 5 seconds, Sprinkle a pinch of sea salt and sift in the cake flour and whisk until smooth.
+Possibly while they are hot, but not too hot, less than 65c, add the egg yolks one at a time and and beat for 5 seconds, Sprinkle a pinch of sea salt and sift in the cake flour and whisk until smooth.

 2) In a separate bowl, whisk (B) egg whites until foamy then add cream of tartar and sugar a little bit at a time until to a thick and stiff peak stage, about 3 minutes.